Fuji X-T4 vs Fuji X-T3: Why The Older X-T3 Is Still Relevant In 2024

 IBIS Is More For Video And Adapted Lenses

-Many of my Fujifilm native lenses have optical image stabilization built into lens, so while having the IBIS on the camera does make it a bit more stable, in the real world, it’s not a huge difference.
+Many of my Fujifilm native lenses have optical image stabilization built into lens, so while having the IBIS on the camera does make it a bit more stable, in the real world, it’s not a dealbreaker.

-Where the image stabilization is necessary for me is when I use non-native cine lenses like my Rokinon 35mm t/1.3 or my adapted Voigtlander lenses.
+Where the image stabilization is necessary for me is when I use non-native cine lenses like my Rokinon 35mm t/1.3 or my adapted Voigtlander lenses for video.

 The micro jitters you get when shooting video hand held is not acceptable for me, which was why I never pulled the trigger earlier on the X-T3 in 2018.